How to write a narrative essay

 When I was five years old, I always favored exploring new things in streets and different places.
 I found deep satisfaction in analyzing the things I found when I was walking as a kid.
 Background: Set the background of your story.
 My grandfather taught me a life lesson that I still don’t forget: Always think good for other people.
 Theme: You introduce the theme of your narrative essay.

-However, the way you write it is much more important than your topic selection.
+In narrative essays, the way you write is much more important than your topic selection.
 In other words, narrative essays rely highly on the writing style rather than the topic itself.

 Unlike other types of essays, you can use first-person pronouns and others (you, we, they, etc.) in a narrative essay.